sunpy/sunraster/docs/data_classes.rst

 ---------------

 The fundamental data class of the ``sunraster`` package is `~sunraster.SpectrogramCube`.
-It is designed to handle data representing one or more spectrograms of some solar regions.
+It is designed to handle data representing one or more spectrograms of solar regions.
 `~sunraster.SpectrogramCube` stores its data as an array whose transformations between pixel and real world coordinates are described by a single ``astropy`` WCS (World Coordinate System) object.